Poetry & the Senses

 Spring 2021 Fellows Reading

-The Arts Research Center will celebrate the 2021 Spring Poetry Fellows with a reading featuring: Ree Botts-Ward, Vethea Cole, Elizabeth Feng, Sara Mumalo, Ramona Naddaff, Ken Ueno, Noah Warren, and Maw Shein Win.
+The Arts Research Center will celebrate the 2021 Spring Poetry Fellows with a reading featuring: reelaviolette botts-ward, Vethea Cole, Elizabeth Feng, Sara Mumolo, Ramona Naddaff, Ken Ueno, Noah Warren, and Maw Shein Win.
 This event is a part of ARC’s Poetry and the Senses initiative generously sponsored by Engaging the Senses Foundation.

 This event is part of the Arts Research Center’s Poetry & the Senses program, a two-year initiative (Jan 2020 – Dec 2021) that explores the relevance and urgency of lyrical making and storytelling in times of political crisis, and the value of engaging the senses as an act of care, mindfulness, and resistance.
 Funded by the Engaging the Senses Foundation.